John Wick: Chapter 3 - Parabellum poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes John Wick runs through rain-soaked New York streets, severely wounded and bleeding, desperately racing against the clock as he has less than an hour before being declared "excommunicado" and losing all underworld protection..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when John is officially declared "excommunicado" - all services revoked, $14 million bounty activated.
 Every assassin in New York begins hunting him, transforming the entire city into a death trap..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.